frank wolf, internationally renowned explorer & award winning filmmaker – keynote

-Panelists include: Susie Grynol, President – Hotel Association of Canada, Philip Mondor, President – Tourism HR Canada, Robert Bernard, Chair – Indigenous Tourism Association of Canada and Bert van der Stege, Vice President, Business Development & Chief Commercial Officer – Halifax International Airport Authority.
+Panelists include: Susie Grynol, President – Hotel Association of Canada, Philip Mondor, President – Tourism HR Canada, Robert Bernard, Chair – Indigenous Tourism Association of Canada and Bert van der Stege, Vice President, Business Development & Chief Commercial Officer – Halifax Stanfield International Airport.

 Michele Saran, CEO – Tourism Nova Scotia

 Many things have changed for Nova Scotia’s tourism sector since the Ivany Report was released in 2014, Tourism Nova Scotia was created in 2015, and our industry began rallying to work towards the common goal of reaching $4 billion in annual tourism revenues by 2024.